 Babies can’t control when their ears pop.
 As the pressure in the air changes, their ears start to hurt.

 Cue baby screams.

-Instead, feeding your baby will allow them to naturally release the pressure in their ears by swallowing.
-They won’t even know it’s happening.
+Instead, feeding your baby as the pressure changes will allow them to naturally release the pressure in their ears by swallowing food.
+They won’t even know their ears are popping.

 A few exceptions:

 - If you’re baby is asleep, let him or her sleep.
 They most likely won’t wake up during the ascent.
 If they do awaken and seem fussy, feed them then.
 But otherwise, enjoy the peaceful snuggles!

 - Timing for baby meal time can be tough during travel.
 (It’s easier if you already use an infant sleep schedule!)
 From experience, I know it’s not always easy to time it so your infant needs to eat exactly when the airplane is taking off.
 What if you sit on the tarmac for 45 minutes?
 It happens.
 I’ve nursed my baby right before takeoff and she did fine during the climb.
 I’ve also had to nurse one of my kids about a half hour before boarding, so she wasn’t really hungry at takeoff.
 I fed her during takeoff anyway and she ate enough to let her ears pop.
 Moral of the story: When you’re flying with baby on lap, do the best you can and have grace with yourself and your little one.